Updated: Nov 21, 2020

-A leader in the early development of Electronic Dance Music (EDM), high profile DJ Halley Seidel set the scene in suburbs across the Northern Regions of Rio de Janeiro, Brazil.
+A leader in the early development of Techno music high profile DJ Halley Seidel set the scene in suburbs across the Northern Regions of Rio de Janeiro, Brazil.

 From an early age, DJ Halley has always been on the forefront of the electronic DJ / Producer arena.
 He has been involved in taking the music genre to the local masses through participation of many events in and around Rio de Janeiro and engaging youth with first hand experiences into the DJ scene.He soon built a strong reputation for himself through his techno style, still evident today.
 Delivering fresh bangers for an insatiable audience, whether they be streaming, playing or engaging with live music through the clubs and other venues.
 Beatport account